hiimlex/leux/docs/src/pages/Select/select.md

 #### Action

 Use the `onChange` prop to handle the change event from select.
+The values will be returned as an `string[]`.

 <div>
 <SelectActionPreview>